Skip to content

 3. Price – seek low cost alternatives without compromising on quality

 Sometimes, buying cheap cardboard boxes can be a curse because you compromise on quality.
 However, there is a way to save money on packaging while maintaining quality on your packing and moving service.
 Used boxes from a reputable company like Sadlers are the answer.
-If you follow point 1 (by choosing a decent box strength) then you can find cheaper alternatives to a newly manufactured pack 2 box - for example AG380 which is actually stronger, a similar volume and almost half the price (see image below).
+If you follow point 1 (by choosing a decent box strength) then you can find cheaper alternatives to a newly manufactured pack 2 box - for example AH375 which is a similar volume and a fraction of the price (see image below).
 The box finder on our homepage allows you to enter your ideal size and it will show you all the boxes we have close to that size.
 Our large stock range of used boxes varies regularly so it is worth doing this each time you need to order packing boxes.
 You could save hundreds of pounds a year by choosing used over new.

 4. Use quality packing tape – don’t risk any failures!